arn-the-long-beard/proto-seeder/README.md

 # proto-seeder
-A prototype to integrate to seeder later
+A prototype to integrate to seeder later.

 # Description